Lucy Coe: Reception

 Toronto Star described Herring's debut on General Hospital as an "old movie cliché in reverse", writing: "Instead of mousey librarian taking off horn-rimmed glasses and turning into a ravishing beauty, former beauty queen Herring put her hair in a bun, scrubbed off her makeup, and walked off with the role of timid, frumpy Lucy Coe."
 During the 1980s and 90s, Herring was a fan favorite and considered one of the most popular characters on General Hospital.
 In October 1992, when it was announced that Herring would leave her role at Days of our Lives and return to the show as Lucy, The Daily News of Los Angeles praised the return of the "mousy librarian who turned manipulative bombshell" as great.

 Herring has received a number of honors for her portrayal of Lucy, including Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 1990 and 1992.
 She also won three Soap Opera Digest Award for Outstanding Villainess in a Drama Series – Daytime in 1989, 1991, 1992, as well as a nomination in 1990.
 In 1996, she won the Soap Opera Digest Award for Hottest Female Star and in 1999, Herring won the Soap Opera Digest Award for Outstanding Lead Actress for her work as Lucy on Port Charles.

+In 2023, Charlie Mason from Soaps She Knows placed Lucy at #25 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Whenever she walks into a room, you know that chaos is going to follow — and we wouldn’t have it any other way.
+Lucy may not be the conniver that she once was, but she remains as “quacky” and unpredictable as ever."